MagickLizard/building-node-apis-that-scale-101/README.md

 # Background
 I needed to explain to someone how to build scalable api's in nodeJs.

 After searching the interwebs I was pretty surprised that there wasn't many articles about how to build clean, scalable api's in node.js.
 Which has led to this.

 # Topics covered
-OOP in nodejs, database design, system architecture and microservices Making sure your nodejs api is scalable.
+OOP in nodejs, database design, system architecture and microservices.

+Making sure your nodejs api is scalable.

 # Problems I have seen in node.js api's

 # Monolithic structures
 Problems with this can include but not limited to:

 No one wants to maintain it.

 It's hard to understand what is going on.

 They can be fragile.

 And usually one or two people know most of it and if they left the company, the company would be screwed.

 # Poorly treated databases
 A database is extremely important to maintain.

 Adding redundant tables and fields are detromental to building and maintaing a API.

 This causes uncertainity with developers as to which fields and tables to use.

 # Sanity check your projects
 # Database questions
 `Are there redundancies?`

-`Is the api grabbing blobs of data from the same field?` `Is the database normalized?`
+`Is the api grabbing blobs of data from the same field?`

+`Is the database normalized?`

-`Does every table need each other in the database or could it be seperate?` `If you had to add 3-5 more tables would this be a problem?
+`Does every table need each other in the database or could it be seperate?`

+`If you had to add 3-5 more tables would this be a problem?
 Would this be hard to address?`

 # Testing